 Kristie has over 20 years of corporate experience in the Healthcare and Agricultural industries.
 Kristie is passionate about one of our most vulnerable populations - our children.
 She believes in a proactive, solutions-oriented approach.
 She serves her community and believes it is about the people, making an impact and getting meaningfu

 Kristie has over 20 years of corporate experience in the Healthcare and Agricultural industries.
 Kristie is passionate about one of our most vulnerable populations - our children.
 She believes in a proactive, solutions-oriented approach.
 She serves her community and believes it is about the people, making an impact and getting meaningful results.
-Kristie currently serves on the Advisory Board for Door of Hope-Salvation Army, Healthcare Businesswoman's Association Member of Southern California, California Womens Leadership Association Member, a member of the San Diego County Regional Task Force on the Homeless, Club 33-San Diego Rotary, amongst other leadership positions in her community.
+Kristie currently serves on the Board for Door of Hope-Salvation Army / Homeless Services, Healthcare Businesswoman's Association Member of Southern California, California Womens Leadership Association Member, a Continuum of Care member of the San Diego County Regional Task Force on the Homeless, Club 33-San Diego Rotary, serves as a Director for Division 4 Olivenhain Municipal Water amongst other leadership positions in her community.
 Kristie earned two B.S. degrees in the field of Nutritional Science and Crop Science with a minor in Biotechnology from California Polytechnic State University, San Luis Obispo.
 The impact of her life experiences shaped her passion to make a difference in the lives of children who are disadvantaged and exposed to events that have negatively impacted their lives.
 Kristie grew up in Bakersfield, CA. She is a proud mom and resides in San Diego, CA.

 Elisabeth is a licensed Psychotherapist with the state of California and have over 20 years of experience helping people make changes in their lives using a goal oriented approach.
 She owns her own business - Navigating Changes located in San Diego,CA. Together, her clients work on concrete solutions- learning positive coping skills and s